jkadamczyk/jkadamczyk/README.md

 Software Engineering is my passion and profession at the same time.

 My main area of expertise is React Native and Mobile Development in general.
-If you would like to hire me for consulting or as a part-time employee, reach out to me.

 Apart from engineering, I like music, sports, cuisine, traveling, and movies.